Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Supporting Note 1: Pad optical micrograph and Raman map

-As desciribed in the manuscript, we employed laser-written graphitic pads and wires to emulate two common classes of conductive elements.
-Supplementary Figure~\ref{fig:S1}a shows an optical micrograph of pad electrodes with a width of 50~$\mu$m and length of 200~$\mu$m, written at scan speeds of 100 and 200~$\mu$m~s$^{-1}$, respectively.
+As described in the manuscript, we employed laser-written graphitic pads and wires to emulate two common classes of conductive elements.
+Supporting Figure~\ref{fig:S1}a shows an optical micrograph of pad electrodes with a width of 50~$\mu$m and length of 200~$\mu$m, written at scan speeds of 100 and 200~$\mu$m~s$^{-1}$, respectively.
 The 100~$\mu$m~s$^{-1}$ pad exhibits a resistance of $214~\Omega \pm 10.4~\Omega$, whereas the 200~$\mu$m~s$^{-1}$ pad shows $3.69~\mathrm{k}\Omega \pm 1.59~\Omega$, i.e., a difference of more than an order of magnitude.
 Under optical illumination, the laser-written tracks appear dark relative to the surrounding single-crystal diamond.
-This contrast arises because converting transparent, wide-band-gap sp3 diamond to disordered sp2 carbon increases visible-wavelength absorption and slightly raises the refractive index, thereby reducing transmittance through the modified region~\cite{zaitsev1998,Wang2000}.
-By contrast with the graphitic wires discussed in the main text, whose $\sim 58\times$ resistance difference is only weakly discernible in optical images, the two pads are optically indistinguishable.
-Supplementary Figures~\ref{fig:S1}b and c present the corresponding photoluminescence (PL) and Raman (sp3 and sp2) maps.
+This contrast arises because converting transparent, wide-band-gap sp3 diamond to disordered sp2 carbon increases visible-wavelength absorption and slightly raises the refractive index, thereby reducing transmittance through the modified region~\cite{prelas1997handbook,Wang2000}.
+Supporting Figures~\ref{fig:S1}b and c present the corresponding photoluminescence (PL) and Raman (sp3 and sp2) maps.
 In both pads, the written regions appear bright in PL immediately after fabrication.
 This behavior differs from the wires, which appear dark in PL due to laser-induced non-radiative recombination pathways.